Southwestern Community Services

 The Program

-Over the past two decades, Keene has seen relatively significant increase in the number of rental apartments serving the senior, student, LMI, disabled and a portion of the area’s workforce.
+Over the past two decades, Keene has seen a relatively significant increase in the number of rental apartments serving the senior, student, LMI, disabled, and a portion of the area’s workforce.

 One of the most prominent efforts over the years were SCS’ collaborations with Keene Housing.
 These two organizations worked together in 2005 to create the Stone Arch Village development.
 Fifty-seven units of permanently affordable apartments were built on upper Court Street in 2005/6.
 A second was the complete re-development of the former seventy-five-unit Cheshire Homes development near Key Road.
 It was here in 2012/13 where the notion was raised that it was just as important to bring new housing development to the city as it was to “preserve” the existing stock of Workforce Housing.

-Most recently, the City of Keene has worked with a number or groups, individuals and organizations to study, re-design and re-purpose the former Carpenter Street Field, a prime park area that lies between Keene’s downtown core and many of its East Side neighborhoods.
-The city has committed over $1,200,000 to this effort and renamed the field the Pat Russell Park, honoring Keene’s first female Mayor, a long-serving member of the city’s government, a tireless advocate as well as longtime resident of the “East Side”.
+Most recently, the City of Keene has worked with a number of groups, individuals, and organizations to study, re-design, and re-purpose the former Carpenter Street Field, a prime park area that lies between Keene’s downtown core and many of its East Side neighborhoods.
+The city has committed over $1,200,000 to this effort and renamed the field the Pat Russell Park, honoring Keene’s first female Mayor, a long-serving member of the city’s government, a tireless advocate, and a longtime resident of the “East Side”.
 Civil Engineering is underway and final plans are being developed for this major effort.

 Management Team

-The 21 in 21 effort is being led by the City of Keene’s Mayor George Hansel as well as by W. Rhett Lamb, Assistant City Manager/Community Development Director and Medard Kopczynski, Economic Development, Special Projects and Initiatives Director.
-SCS is represented by its CEO, Beth Daniels as well as Keith Thibault, SCS’ cdo and Gabriel Leonard, Energy Services Program Director.
+The 21 in 21 effort is being led by the City of Keene’s Mayor George Hansel as well as by W. Rhett Lamb, Assistant City Manager/Community Development Director, and Medard Kopczynski, Economic Development, Special Projects, and Initiatives Director.
+SCS is represented by its CEO, Beth Daniels as well as Keith Thibault, SCS’ CDO, and Gabriel Leonard, Energy Conservation Program Director.
 The group is seeking to add a “third leg to the stool” with the planned addition of a Program Coordinator.
-Funding for this position has been requested of New Hampshire Housing.
+Funding for this position has been requested from New Hampshire Housing.

 Financial Projections